Timwi/KtaneSouvenir/translations.md

 Alternatively, you will find `Souvenir-settings.txt` in the `mod-settings` folder.
 In the `"Language":` field at the bottom, enter the language code (e.g. `"Language": "ja"`).

+# Specific Tricky Modules

+## Bosses: Concentration, Forget Any Color, Forget Anything, Forget Me Not, Forget The Colors, Forget This, Hyperforget, and Sbemail Songs

+All of these module have one or more `TranslatableStrings` used to identify the module.
+Normally, Souvenir will simply use the module name, but sometimes, it needs to identify a specific instance of the module.
+For most modules, this is done like `the button you solved second`.
+However, these modules may not be solved by the time Souvenir asks about them.
+Thus, a different method is needed.
+So, whenever there are multiple of these modules on a bomb, these strings will be used to replace `{0}` in the question instead of the module name.
+In most cases, context should be enough to determine what `{0}`, `{1}`, etc. mean in these phrases.

+Some examples of fully-formed questions using these:
+- `What number began here in the Concentration which began with 12 in the second position (in reading order)?`
+- `What colors were the cylinders during the firts stage of the Forget Any Color which used figure LMMMR in the second stage?`
+- `Which figure was used during the third stage of the Forget Any Color whose cylinders in the fourth stage were Purple, Orange, White?`
+- `What was the first displayed digit in the first stage of the Forget Everything whose tenth displayed digit in that stage was 4?`
+- `What was the digit displayed in the third stage of the Forget Me Not which displayed a 2 in the first stage?`
+- `What number was on the gear during stage 6 of the Forget The Colors whose gear number was 8 in stage 4?`
+- `What number was on the large display during stage 2 of the Forget The Colors which had 1 on its large display in stage 5?`
+- `What was the last decimal in the sine number received during stage 8 of the Forget The Colors whose received sine number in stage 2 ended with a 6?`
+- `What color was the gear during stage 6 of the Forget The Colors whose gear color was Gray in stage 4?`
+- `Which edgework-based rule was applied to the sum of nixies and gear during stage 9 of the Forget The Colors whose rule color was Red in stage 1?`
+- `What was the digit displayed in the second stage of the Forget This whose LED was Green in the first stage?`
+- `What color was the LED in the first stage of the Forget This which displayed Z in the second stage?`
+- `What was the rotation for the second stage in the Hyperforget whose rotation in the first stage was WY?`
+- `What was the displayed song for stage 2 (hexadecimal) of the Sbemail Songs which displayed ‘latest toon’ in stage 4 (hexadecimal)?`

+## Forget Any Color

+This module has a few additional `TranslatableStrings`.

+- `"{0}, {1}, {2}"` is used to combine the colors together to describe the module's cylinders.
+This will end up like `Red, Green, Blue`.
+- `"L"`, `"M"`, and `"R"` are used to describe the module's figures.
+Five of these will be concatenated like `LLMMR`.

+## Mssngv Wls

+This question is formatted like the module it's asking about.
+Specifically, all vowels and spaces are removed from the question text, then some spaces are randomly inserted back in.
+Spaces are added such that words are between 2 and 6 characters long.

+If your language can't perform an equivalent to removing vowels:
+1. Translate the question and module name normally.
+Do not include `\uE001` nor `\uE002` in the module name.
+2. For `TranslatableStrings`, set `["AEIOU"] = ""`.

+Otherwise,
+1. Translate the question and module name normally.
+2. For the `TranslatableStrings`, list out every vowel to be removed from the question text.
+3. Add `\uE001` to the start of the module name, and add `\uE002` to the end.

+(The following only applies to this question.)
+`\uE001` will always become a space.
+Any text (including vowels and spaces) between it and `\uE002` will be used exactly, i.e. no modifications will be made. `\uE002` will then be deleted.